tinaok/eopf-sample-notebooks/README.md

 Main project website: https://zarr.eopf.copernicus.eu/

-This repository contains, in the notebooks folder, a collection of Python notebooks demonstrating the usage of the [EOPF-CPM library](https://gitlab.eopf.copernicus.eu/cpm/eopf-cpm) and the new Sentinel data in [Zarr](https://zarr.dev) format.
+This repository contains, in the notebooks folder, a collection of Python notebooks demonstrating the usage of the Sentinel data in [Zarr](https://zarr.dev) format, converted using the [EOPF-CPM library](https://gitlab.eopf.copernicus.eu/cpm/eopf-cpm).

-Rendered version of the notebooks deployed via GitHub actions are available here: https://eopf-sample-service.github.io/eopf-sample-notebooks/
+Rendered version of the notebooks are available here: https://eopf-sample-service.github.io/eopf-sample-notebooks/

 ## How to run the notebooks

-Please refer to the [Notebooks Guideline](#./notebooks/README.md)
+Please refer to the [Notebooks Guideline](./notebooks/README.md)

 ## How to contribute

-Please refer to the [Contributing Guideline](#CONTRIBUTING.md)
+Please refer to the [Contributing Guideline](CONTRIBUTING.md)